Vincent Aviation: Services

 Vincent Aviation serves primarily as a charter airline.
 Its former scheduled passenger services in Australia were to Groote Eylandt and Cairns from Darwin, Narrabri from Sydney and regular charter flights from Darwin to Kununurra, Bootu Creek, Jabiru, Fortescue/Christmas Creek and from Brisbane to Roma.
 Vincent has also done work in Japan, Ireland, Malaysia, Myanmar and Indonesia.
 For a few months it operated scheduled flights from Darwin to Dili, Timor Leste, but these ceased early in 2012.

-Vincent Aviation's air charter business in New Zealand currently operates one British Aerospace Jetstream 32EP exclusively for LifeFlight based in Wellington on air ambulance duties and a further two Jetstream 32EPs and one British Aerospace Jetstream 31 on charter services throughout New Zealand.
+Vincent Aviation's air charter business in New Zealand operated one British Aerospace Jetstream 32EP exclusively for LifeFlight based in Wellington on air ambulance duties and a further two Jetstream 32EPs and one British Aerospace Jetstream 31 on charter services throughout New Zealand.
 Vincent has a contract to transport inmates around New Zealand for the Corrections Department.

 Airways New Zealand awarded Vincent the contract to provide air capability for the calibration of instrument approach aids throughout New Zealand.
-In August 2014 Vincent was chosen by the local Wairarapa council to operate a scheduled service from Masterton Hood Aerodrome to Auckland using a Saab 340B.
-The aircraft will be based overnight at Masterton and flights are expected to commence in the later stages of 2014.
+In August 2014 Vincent was chosen by the local Wairarapa council to operate a scheduled service from Masterton to Auckland using a Saab 340B.
+The aircraft were to be based overnight at Masterton and flights were expected to commence in the late 2014.